zaihui/ent-factory/README.md

 ## Function
 Simplify the process of creating mock model objects for ent schema.
 - Auto reading the struct of ent model schemas to create factory functions.
+  - Support build-in type and imported type field
-  - generate the imported field in default
+  - PS: it will generate the imported type fields in default
 - Auto fake data for each field as default.
 - Allow self define the value of any field independently.